 Lung Cancer Treatment

 Radiosurgery devices, such as the CyberKnife® Robotic Radiosurgery System, offer patients a new option for the treatment of lung cancer.
 Unlike traditional radiation therapy, the CyberKnife System precisely identifies the tumor location as the patient breathes normally during treatment.
-CyberKnife can be used, in some cases, to treat lung tumors noninvasively.
+CyberKnife can be used to treat lung tumors noninvasively.

 Before a typical CyberKnife treatment